PentHertz/RF-Swift/README.md

 	Enter value for Dockerfile to use (default: Dockerfile):

 Note: uncomment some lines in Docker files, particularly if you are using the GPU with OpenCL

+### On Windows

+Use the `build-windows.bat` instead after installing all the requirements.

 ## Creating and running a container